 - The OBR expects CPI to average 4% over the next year.
 Mr Sunak said the “majority of this rise in inflation can be explained by two global forces”, such as demand for goods and energy.
 He warned it will take months for the problems to fade.

 - The Chancellor also set out two new fiscal rules to stabilise the public finances following the Covid blow.
 Public debt must, as a percentage of GDP, be falling within three years, while day-to-day spending must be paid through taxes rather than borrowing.

-- Mr Sunak vowed to reduce tax by the end this Parliament as he unveiled a cut to the Universal Credit Taper.
-The taper rate – which cuts state support as people work more hours – will be reduced from 63% to 55% – a boost for low income households worth £2 billion.
+- Mr Sunak vowed to reduce tax by the end of this Parliament as he unveiled a cut to the Universal Credit Taper.
+The taper rate – which cuts state support as people work more hours – will be reduced from 63% to 55% – a boost for low-income households worth £2 billion.
 Mr Sunak claimed it would save almost 2 million families an extra £1,000 per year on average.

 - The Chancellor announced another freeze to fuel duty after petrol prices hit a record high this week, a blow to the UK’s green credentials ahead of the COP26 summit.

 - A planned increase in alcohol duty will be cancelled.
 Alcohol taxes have also been simplified, with 15 main duty rates being reduced to six.
 Stronger alcohol will be taxed more heavily, with red wines, fortified wines or high-strength ciders facing a higher rate.

 - Mr Sunak also unveiled a new “draught relief”, a lower rate of duty on draught beer and cider that will cut the price of a pint by 3 pence.